Agricultural and Rural, Tourism and Leisure

 As the new fitness studio is within the confines of the existing agricultural outbuilding, the only change is the east elevation due to the open side of the existing building.
 The footprint of the fitness studio occupies approximately half of the footprint of the existing outbuilding, so the change in visual impact is minimal.

-Residential, Commercial, Tourism and Leisure
+Archaeology Consultancy, Commercial, Tourism and Leisure